OctopusDeploy/blog/blog/2020-09/the-octopus-deploy-terraform-provider/index.md

 ![](images/1.png)

-## Why IaS?
+## Why IaC?

 The further the world goes down the cloud engineering and development route, the more it's clear that we simply cannot continue creating infrastructure manually.
 Not only does it take a long time, but it's prone to failures.
 There's no one person in the world that can say they've never done *something* by mistake by creating a resource manually.
 Whether it was something as small as a typo, as humans, we're prone to mistakes.

-When it comes to IaS, mistakes can still be made in code, but they're much less.
+When it comes to IaC, mistakes can still be made in code, but they're much less.
 When you're writing code and storing it in source control, you can do things to prevent mistakes as much as possible such as:

 - Code reviews
 - Automated testing to ensure the code works as expected